Amreen-grewal/Induction-/README.md

 After the break, lectures resumed:

 - **BEEE** – Covered the basics of the first chapter.
-- **Interaction with seniors** – Seniors invited us to a separate room where we gave introductions one by one.
+- **Interaction with seniors** – An interactive session with seniors was conducted.
+Students were called one by one for introductions.
 The time was filled with laughter, conversations, practical advice, and even some singing, making it a memorable experience.

 ## Day 8 – August 8